tinbolw/discord.js-boilerplate/README.md

 For further details, read the [official guide](https://discordjs.guide/).

-I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with Discord or discord.js.
+I am not affiliated or in any way officially connected with Discord or discord.js.